kahypar/mt-kahypar/README.md

 # Partition graph
 partitioned_graph = graph.partition(context)
 ```
-**Note** that when you want to partition a hypergraph into large number of blocks (e.g., k > 1024), you can use our `LARGE_K` confguration and the `partitionIntoLargeK(...)` function of the hypergraph object.
-If you use an other configuration for large k partitioning, you may run into memory and running time issues during partitioning.
+**Note** that when you want to partition a hypergraph into a large number of blocks (e.g., k > 1024), you can use our `LARGE_K` configuration and the `partitionIntoLargeK(...)` function of the hypergraph object.
+If you use another configuration for large k partitioning, you may run into memory and running time issues during partitioning.
 However, this depends on the size of the hypergraph and the memory capacity of your target machine.
 For partitioning plain graphs, you can load the `LARGE_K` configuration, but you can still use the `partition(...)` function of the graph object.
 Here is an example that partitions a hypergraph into 1024 blocks:

 ```py
 # Setup partitioning context